Featured Collections

 About

 Pass the Word is a discovery tool for oral history collections throughout the state of Kentucky.
-This website is currently under construction.
-New content is being added by participating institutions that care for and provide access to oral history collections.
-Check back in frequently for new discoveries.
+With over 100 archives participating by contributing their collections information, new content continues to be added Check back frequently for new discoveries.

 Got feedback about Pass the Word?
 Contact us.